moj-analytical-services/mojap-metadata/README.md

 - **generate_to_meta:** (function) takes the database connection and returns a list of Metadata object for all the (non-system schemas) schemas and tables from the connection.

-NOTE: You should be using the SQLAlchemy converter with a postgres sqlalchemy connection.
+NOTE: the sqlalchemy converter is more robust and should be the default method for most databases, but the postgres converter is retained for compatibility